smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 ## Introduction

 Describe the dataset and what we did.
 Goals, method, and so on.
 Pretty much rewrite some stuff from the project plan.

+{% include test.html %}

 Mention that many of our results compare what we consider the three main periods in Trump's life; before campaign, campaign, presidency.